How Long Do Spiders Live – Exploring the Spider Life Cycle

 An average house spider may live for about a year.
 People are probably the biggest threat to a spider.
 Curious cats and dogs can also bring an abrupt end to the life of a spider.

 You can take steps to prevent spiders in your home, but if you do find one, you may not want to try waiting to outlive it.
-Learn more about household spiders and how to get rid of them by clicking below.
+Your best bet is either to keep learning more about household spiders and how to get rid of them, or start using a kinder form of pest prevention that is guaranteed to work.